-Travel Plan : The application was submitted with a Framework (i.e. draft) Travel Plan (FTP) in order to introduce measures to .
+Travel Plan: The application was submitted with a Framework (i.e. draft) Travel Plan (FTP) in order to introduce measures to .
 HCC Highways has confirmed that the necessary Travel Plan financial contributions would total £5,750.00 payable to HCC.
 This can be secured with a s106 Planning Obligation to be completed with HCC.

-HCC has also requested that planning permission be granted subject to the imposition of a condition requiring the submission of a Construction Method Statement.
+HCC has also requested that, in the event of planning permission being granted it should be subject to the imposition of a condition requiring the submission of a Construction Method Statement.
 In principle this is considered to be a reasonable request given that the site is in a busy location and BSP outlets would continue to trade during the construction period.
 However, the suggested condition appears to be the standard wording used to deal with large-scale multiple phase developments involving significant site clearance and demolition prior to any building works being commenced.
-Given that the current proposals involve relatively minor works limited to discrete areas of the Shopping Park it is considered that the requirements of the condition should be modified to be proportionate to the scale and scope of the proposed development works involved.
+Given that the current proposals involve relatively minor works limited to discrete areas of the Shopping Park it is considered that any such condition should be modified to be proportionate to the scale and scope of the proposed development works involved.